Systematic biases from ignoring environmental tidal effects in gravitational wave observations: Environmental effects: setup and data analysis

 \section{Environmental effects: setup and data analysis}

+In this work, we investigate the dynamics of equal-mass binary BH systems surrounded by small-scale, localized environments, initially assumed to be in stationary equilibrium around each BH.
+Such environments are astrophysically motivated and may arise in a variety of contexts, including accretion disks, superradiant clouds, or dense dark matter substructures bound to individual BHs.
+This setup is physically distinct from scenarios involving circumbinary structures -- such as those studied in Ref.~\cite{DOrazio:2021kob} -- where the binary evolves within a common disk from the outset~\cite{Thun_2017}: for systems evolving in circumbinary structures, the effects of the environment are not limited to the ones considered in this paper, but they include also accretion, dynamical friction and drag forces, even during the early stages of the inspiral.

 We consider equal-mass binary BH systems with component masses $m_1 = m_2 = m_{\text{ {\rm BH}}}$.
-Each BH is embedded in an external environment of mass $m_{\rm env}$, characterized by a fundamental length scale $L$.
-This environment could represent, for instance, an accretion disk or a dark matter halo, with $L$ corresponding to the location of the maximum density of the distribution.
-We assume the mass of the environment to be small compared to $m_\text{ BH}$, i.e., we consider physical scenarios in which the parameter $\epsilon \equiv m_{\rm env} / m_{\text{ {\rm BH}}} \ll 1$ and neglect terms of order $\mathcal{O}(\epsilon^2)$.
+Each BH is embedded in an external environment of mass $m_{\rm env}$, characterized by a fundamental length scale $L$ corresponding, for instance, to the location of maximum density of the matter distribution.
+We assume the mass of the environment to be small compared to $m_\text{ BH}$, i.e., we consider physical scenarios in which the parameter $\epsilon \equiv m_{\rm env} / m_{\text{ {\rm BH}}} \ll 1$, and neglect terms of order $\mathcal{O}(\epsilon^2)$.
+A schematic picture of the setup under investigation is sketched in Fig.~\ref{fig:setup}.

 The presence of the environment induces a nonvanishing tidal deformability on each BH~\cite{Baumann:2018vus, DeLuca:2021ite, DeLuca:2022xlz, Brito:2023pyl, Cannizzaro:2024fpz, Cardoso:2019upw, Cardoso:2021wlq, Katagiri:2023yzm, DeLuca:2024uju}, leaving an imprint on the emitted GW signal.
 Tidal contributions enter the waveform at the $5\,\rm{PN}$ and $6\,\rm{PN}$ orders~\cite{Damour:1986ny, Flanagan:2007ix, Vines:2011ud} through the following terms: